Boating Rules & Regulations

 - The boat ramp is open during hours of full daylight, as posted.

 - Fishing is permitted from boats; shoreline fishing is permitted except from the shoreline of the Environmental Preserve, the boat ramp docks, and other “Restricted Areas.”
 For the enjoyment of physically challenged anglers, a barrier-free fishing dock is located off Fox Farm Road near the Inlet/Outlet Tower.
 Physically challenged anglers are to be given preference in the use of this dock.
-Because of low water level in the reservoir the Barrier Free Dock is CLOSED.

 - The following are prohibited: